Thepchaiya Un-Nooh: 2021–22 season

-Despite starting the season ranked 19th, Un-Nooh endured a poor run of form through most of the 2021–22 snooker season, with his best showing by March being a last 32 appearance at he English Open.
+Despite starting the season ranked 19th, Un-Nooh endured a poor run of form through most of the 2021–22 snooker season, with his best showing by March being a last 32 appearance at the English Open.
 Despite losing to Fan Zhengyi in qualifying for the German Masters, he made the third maximum break of his career during the match.
 At the Turkish Masters, he was under pressure for ranking points and defeated local wildcard Ismail Turker, Stephen Maguire and Jordan Brown before losing in the last 16 to Matthew Selt but gaining some much needed points.
 He then entered qualifying for the World Championship with relegation from the tour a possibility.
 He defeated Andrew Pagett (6–4), Jak Jones (6–5), and recorded a first ever victory over Matthew Selt (10–7) to save his tour card and advance to the Crucible.
 Un-Nooh lost to John Higgins 10–7 in the first round proper.